How are additional support needs identified and assessed?

 The assessment of your child should involve discussions with you and others who know your child well together with assessments from professionals.
 Your child may also have their own information to add.

 Here are some factors that may be relevant to your child.
-Information about these different factors can help the LA to identify your child’s needs and this will then help them to identify the type of support that needs to be put in place.
+Information about these different factors can help the local authority to identify your child’s needs and this will then help them to identify the type of support that needs to be put in place.

 This is about how your child receives and understands language.